hai-vr/hvr-ik/README.md

 - *Self Parent Relative Position*: The relative position between that bone and the effector.
 - *Self Parent Relative Rotation*: The relative rotation between that bone and the effector.

+### Struggle

+The struggle parameter is an attempt to help alleviate the following issue with two-bone IK solvers:

+When the end effector is very close to the maximum distance, the last few percent lead to an acceleration in the change of the angle of the joint.

+The *struggle* parameters try to alleviate this by changing the behaviour so that when the end effector is located between 99% and 104% of the total leg length, it gets remapped from 99% to 100% following the curve of a charging capacitor.

+The default values are 0.99 and 1.04, corresponding to 99% and 104%.
+To disable this behaviour, use a value of 1 and 1.

 ## Controlling execution order

 This component has an option called **updateEveryFrame**, which defaults to true.